LoOpEdd/bigdata-learning/README.md

 # Bigdata

-Just a repo to documetn my first steps into big data.
+Just a repo to document my first steps into big data.

 ## Notion file